matiasilva/riscv-soc/README.md

 I recommend building each of these tools from source to ensure the latest (working) version and in the case of `icesprog` you'll also need to add the binary directory to your `$PATH`.
 Each of these tools has their own required dependencies so look them up to find them.
 Then, a standard `make -j4` and `sudo make install` suffices, apart from the odd case when a `./configure` was needed.
 While I was wrapping my head around this, I found https://f4pga.readthedocs.io/en/latest/flows/index.html quite helpful in explaining each step of the design flow and how that interlinks with these open source tools.

+## TODO

+* source a RISC-V compiler to preload instruction memories
+* turn instrmem and regfile into BRAM, memory maybe SPRAM
+* write a simple linker script
+* fix latches in combinational logic: set all signals to 0
+* define a starting instruction (nop) addi x0, x0, 0
+* add pipeline stalls
+* change memories into word memories!
+RV32I is word aligned

 ## Extra steps